fbcdn/chris-blog/_content/2020/tech-job-hunting-compendium/index.md

 ## Interviewing

 - interview prep and coursework
+- do you know anyone who is or has been at that company? can you find ex-employees?
 - crush your technicals
 - like riding a bike - the more you do it, the easier it gets.
+- never bomb salary questions

 Lastly, until I had an offer I would take, I kept searching like I expected not to get one.
 That lead to some awkward conversations when I ducked out of applications early in the process because there just wasn't going to be an opportunity to progress to the final round, but it was better than flunking the few finals I was betting on and having to pick up applying again.

 ## Negotiating Offers

+- ask your network to help

 Having such a structured schedule ended up being a good decision for an unexpected reason.
 Unemployment benefits helped carry me through this unexpected period in my life, but those benefits were contingent on not turning down any offers to work.
 Once I got my first offer, I'd only have a couple weeks before I would need to report that I declined, and likely lose my unemployment benefits.
 Further complicating things, [some](https://www.forbes.com/sites/carolinecenizalevine/2018/05/08/unemployed-job-seekers-receive-lower-job-offers-how-to-get-a-good-job-offer-if-youre-unemployed/) companies won't offer competitive rates to people they know are unemployed for various reasons, which happened to me in late June.
 One company offered me ~35% below their *base pay* for engineers of the same title (as I heard from an insider I was in contact with), with a nebulous promise along the lines of "pay would be reevaluated after the country recovers from COVID."